Kinto/kinto-megaphone/README.rst

 Then, you'll want to add a listener.

-The kinto-megaphone listener is called KintoChangesListener and it watches the ``monitor/changes`` collection from ``kinto-changes``.
+The kinto-megaphone listener is called ``KintoChangesListener`` and it watches the ``monitor/changes`` collection from ``kinto-changes``.
-You provide a list of resources, and when those resources are updated in ``monitor/changes``, we notify megaphone with the new collection timestamp.
+You provide a list of resources, and when those resources are updated in ``monitor/changes``, we notify Megaphone with the new collection timestamp.

-If talking to megaphone fails, it will abort the request (including rolling back the changes made in the request).
+If talking to Megaphone fails, it will abort the request (including rolling back the changes made in the request).

 kinto-megaphone only offers this one kind of listener right